Burst Tomato Corn Polenta is a flavorful dish made with fresh corn. It has a nice sweetness and a smooth creamy texture although no cream is added.

 Cover the skillet to keep warm if the polenta is not finished.

-Place the polenta into a serving bowl and top with the burst tomatoes.
+Place the polenta into a large bowl and top with the burst tomatoes.